top of page

 If, during a thorough assessment, your BPD symptoms are determined to trauma-related your therapist will incorporate a trauma-focussed therapy, likely Eye-Movement Desensitisation and Reprocessing (EMDR) into your treatment if applicable.

-If a thorough assessment determines that your anxiety is not likely to have been caused by trauma, your therapist will utilise evidence-based therapies for Borderline Personality Disorder (BPD) including Schema Therapy and Dialectical Behavioural therapy.
+If a thorough assessment determines that your anxiety is not likely to have been caused by trauma, your therapist will utilise evidence-based therapies for Borderline Personality Disorder (BPD) such as Dialectical Behavioural therapy (DBT).
+If you are interested in trying DBT, an effective therapy for BPD, we have an on-demand DBT course you can access here.

-If this information resonates with you or you would like to know more, contact us now.
+If this information resonates with you or you would like to know more, get in touch.

 bottom of page